pedrovgs/Buzz/README.md

 This repository contains some tests written using a testing strategy named [visual regression testing](https://www.phase2technology.com/blog/new-and-exciting-area-front-end-development-regression-testing) or [screenshot testing](https://github.com/Karumi/Shot/).
 Under the hood, we are using [spectron](https://github.com/electron/spectron) and [jest-image-snapshot](https://github.com/americanexpress/jest-image-snapshot) in order to run the app, take the screenshot and compare them with the baseline images. **However, a library used by ``jest-image-snapshot`` is not compatible with ``node-9`` so we need to force ``node-8`` to be able to run our tests.
 Sorry for the inconveniences, [here](https://github.com/lukeapage/pngjs/issues/95) you can find more information about the bug.
 And [here](https://github.com/americanexpress/jest-image-snapshot/issues/31) the original issue named: Image comparison of snapshots crashes node v9.2.0.**

 The rest of the tests in this repository are placed inside the ``src`` folder and are regular unit and integration tests.

+### Linter:

+This repository uses [eslint](https://eslint.org/) in order to check if the js code written matches the checkstyle configured.
+You can check if everything is ok by executing ``yarn lint`` and automatically fix the issues by executing ``yarn fixLint`` if needed.

 ### Configuring this project: